 Cher believes that if Obedience is not fun for your dog, they won’t want to keep doing it.
 Make Obedience fun and you will both be happy in the competition ring!.

-Nick DeCesare has been training Golden Retrievers for over twenty years, earning obedience, agility, field, and tracking titles.
+Nick has been training Golden Retrievers for over twenty years, earning obedience, agility, field, and tracking titles.
 Nick was president of the Potomac Valley Golden Retriever Club from 1999 to 2003.
 Nick has served as agility trial chairman for the Potomac Valley Golden Retriever Club, chairing 38 agility trials since 2000.
-Nick is currently training his two younger Goldens for TD tests, the next oldest Golden for TDX and his senior Golden for Variable Surface Tracking (VST).
+Nick is currently training his youngest Golden for tracking.